-9.11 The Choroid in High Myopia
+10.11 The Choroid in High Myopia

-The thickness of the choroid has been found to vary inversely with the age of the subject and the amount of myopic refractive error (Tables 9.1 and 9.2; Fig. 9.4b).
+The thickness of the choroid has been found to vary inversely with the age of the subject and the amount of myopic refractive error (Tables 10.1 and 10.2).
 The choroidal thickness varies inversely with the axial length, with the regression models being nearly equivalent to those using refractive error.
-This is probably because high myopes seen in a retina clinic are almost always axial myopes; as such this observation might not apply universally to the general pool of high myopes.
-In the process of becoming highly myopic, the eye appears to expand but does not make additional tissue.
-For example, the collagen weight of the sclera does not increase with the development of experimental myopia, it actually decreases.
+This is probably because high myopes seen in a retina Fig. 10.5 Subfoveal choroidal thickness versus myopic refractive error in a group of 145 highly myopic eyes with no macular pathology.
+The trendline demonstrates the decrease in thickness with increasing refractive error, and the thinner bordering lines show the 95% confidence interval of the trend line clinic are almost always axial myopes; as such, this observation might not apply universally to the general pool of high myopes.
+In the process of becoming highly myopic, the eve appears to expand, but does not make additional tissue.
+For example, the collagen weight of the sclera does not increase with the development of experimental myopia; it actually decreases.
 The choroid may well be stretched to a certain degree by the development of myopia without the creation of additional vasculature.
 This determination has not been made yet and would be best modeled over the expanse of the eye and not just the limited area currently imaged with commercial OCT instruments.
-The decrease in thickness of the choroid in high myopes has, appropriately enough, been called myopic choroidal thinning (Fig. 9.5).
-The expansion of the eye seems to cause a decrease in the packing density of the photoreceptors [72], with retention of the same visual acuity, because the extension of the axial length also causes a proportional enlargement of the projected image.
-Although the choroid is thinner, the oxygen requirements per unit area of outer retina may be decreased because of the reduced packing density (Fig. 9.6).
-However the reduction in thickness of the choroid with age continues in non-myopes and myopes alike.
-Curiously the diminution in choroidal thickness with age is approximately the same in absolute amounts in high myopes as in eyes that do not have high myopia (Fig. 9.7) [73].
+The decrease in thickness of the choroid in high myopes has, appropriately enough, been called myopic choroidal thinning (Fig. 10.5) [68].
+The expansion of the eye seems to cause a decrease in the packing density of the photoreceptors [69], with retention of the same visual acuity because the extension of the axial length also causes a proportional enlargement of the projected image.
+Although the choroid is thinner, the oxygen requirements per unit area of outer retina may be decreased because of the reduced packing density (Fig. 10.6).
+However, the reduction in thickness of the choroid with age continues in non-myopes and myopes alike.
+Curiously the diminution in choroidal thickness with age is approximately the same in absolute amounts in high myopes as in eyes that do not have high myopia (Fig. 10.7) [68].
 High myopes start out with attenuated thicknesses and progress to remarkably thin or even absent areas of choroid.
-At some threshold the choroid would have some difficulty in supplying enough oxygen and other metabolites.
-From that point the term myopic choroidal atrophy is appropriate [73].
-In elderly people without high myopia, the choroid may show reduced thickness in a process known as age-related choroidal atrophy (ARCA) [74].
+At some threshold, the choroid would have some difficulty in supplying enough oxygen and other metabolites.
+From that point, the term myopic choroidal atrophy is appropriate [68].
+In elderly people without high myopia, the choroid may show reduced thickness in a process known as age-related choroidal atrophy (ARCA) [70].
 These patients have normal axial lengths but show tessellation of the fundus, much the same as older high myopes, and beta-zone peripapillary atrophy.
-Eyes with decreased choroidal thickness as part of ARCA are more likely to have pseudodrusen, while highly myopic eyes almost never have pseudodrusen.
-ARCA has been defined as a choroidal thickness of less than 125 μ m based on population studies, while myopic choroidal atrophy has not had a thickness definition published.
+Eyes with decreased choroidal thickness as part of ARCA are more likely to have pseudodrusen, while highly myopic eyes almost never have pseudodrusen [71].
+ARCA has been defined as a choroidal thickness of less than 125 microns based on population studies, while myopic choroidal atrophy has not had a thickness definition published.